gwendal-lv/spinvae/docs/index.markdown

 Results from Table 1 from the paper are reproduced on the left-hand side of the table below.
 They use the full set of 46 audio features, and include the number of improved features and average performance variation.

 Additional results are presented on the right-hand side of the table below.
-They include the median performance variation for 46 features (not presented in the paper due to space constraints).
+They show the median performance variation for 46 features (not presented in the paper due to space constraints).
-They also show complete results (number of improved features, average and median performance variaton) obtained using the reduced set of 46 - 8 = 38 features.
+They also include complete results (number of improved features, average and median performance variaton) obtained using the reduced set of 46-8 = 38 features.

 SPINVAE remains the best overall model, with no significant difference in results between using the full or reduced set of audio features.